Your Attractive Heading

 Parents

-If you have a child planning to attend college during the 2024-25 school year, you have a role in completing the FAFSA.
+If you have a child planning to attend college, you have a role in completing the FAFSA.

 Who needs to complete parent information on the FAFSA?

 The purpose of the FAFSA is to determine household income that can be used to pay for college.
 For dependent students, the FAFSA requires financial information from at least one biological or adoptive parent.
+Most students under the age of 24 are considered dependent.
 Legal guardians or other relatives should not complete the parental information section of the FAFSA.

 Parents without a social security number will need to contribute information to the FAFSA.
 They will need a FSA ID and can apply for one here.
 When applying, click the box that says “I don’t have a social security number.”
 This will take you to the process for creating an FSA ID without a social security number.
 Parent information is kept secure, and only used for determining the student’s eligibility for financial aid.
 This blog from the National College Attainment Network has more information.
 Click here for instructions in Spanish on how to apply for an FSAID without a Social Security Number.
 This page has resources for mixed status families.